 Students will have a limited travel budget for travel to UK and overseas conferences and other meetings not organised by the CDT.
-Attendance at these should be discussed with your supervisor and approval sought for travel funding.
+Attendance at these should be discussed with your supervisor and approval sought for travel funding in advance of purchase.
 We expect you make every effort to be as economical as possible.
-In particular, you should approach your College for matching funding for each conference where you will make a presentation.
+In particular, you should approach your college for matching funding for each conference where you will make a presentation.